 In Ashtanga, emphasis is placed on the breath to help guide us as we flow from pose to pose in the sun salutations and we then stay in poses for five breaths at a time.

-Ashtanga Yoga translates to 8 limbed yoga as taught by the great sage Patanjali.
+Ashtanga Yoga translates to eight limbs yoga as taught by the great sage Patanjali.
 And yet, when we refer to the physical practice of Ashtanga yoga we refer to the practice taught by Sri T Krishnamacharya to Sri K. Pattabhi Jois who then made Ashtanga yoga popular around the world.

 What I find incredible with Ashtanga yoga is that it is physically demanding with a strong focus on the breath and the pose.
 And so together this helps me not have any room for external thoughts.
 It’s almost as if the outside world is even further away and I get to take a break from my problems all whilst moving through physically demanding yoga poses!